martinboers/plcnext-book/src/ch03-02-plcnext-runtime-components.md

 * PLC components
 * Service components

 An overview of these component categories is given in the [PLCnext Technology Info Center][comp-info].
-The categories are arbitrary, and in fact there is no concept of component categories in the PLCnext runtime itself.
+The categories are somewhat arbitrary, but during startup all the components in one category are generally started before any components in the next category, and vice-versa during shutdown.

 Components are defined in C++ shared object libraries, which are located in the `/usr/lib` directory on the PLC.
 The tables below list these shared object libraries, the components they define, and links to more information on the function that each component implements.